andyguestysj/prog03/_docs/topics/5-cstruct/cstruct-02.md

 The example above is the simplest version of a linked list.
 A *pointer* to the first *node* is stored in *head*.
 Each *node* in the list has a data member called *next* which stores a *pointer* to the next *node* in the list, except for the last *node* where it's *next* is set to `NULL`.

+Think of a simple linked list like this as a chain.
+Each link in the train is connected to the link before and after it.
+Data is stored in each link and part of that data is the address of the next link.
+In our code we store the address of the first link in the chain and then let each link keep track of the address of the next link.

 ## Node
-A node contains any amount of data and one or more pointers to other nodes.
+A node contains any amount of data and a pointer to the next node in the list.
+(Other types of linked lists may have more pointers to other nodes).
 The simplest possible node, storing a single integer value, would look something like this

 ```c
 typedef struct node {
   int val;